usnationalarchives/social-media-strategy/pages/goal3.md

   <div class="panel-heading">
     <div class="panel-title">
       <a data-toggle="collapse" data-parent="#accordion" href="#collapse3">
-        3.3 <strong>Connect social media to news and trends. </strong>The team studies trending news, hashtags, platforms, and current events and uses that information to determine what’s happening in the world that we can connect with<em>—</em>and what platform to connect on.
+        3.3 <strong>Connect social media to news and trends. </strong>
       </a>
     </div>
   </div>
   <div id="collapse3" class="panel-collapse collapse">
     <div class="panel-body">

+      <p>The team studies trending news, hashtags, platforms, and current events and uses that information to determine what’s happening in the world that we can connect with<em>—</em>and what platform to connect on.</p>

       <p>Action: The team looks for ways to tie our records to current issues.
 The team helps NARA locations host in-person events for local audiences centered on using our records in social media to &nbsp;inform modern dialogues about current events.</p>

       <p>Action: The team supports the agency’s overall communications goals with social media outreach tactics.
 We meet regularly with colleagues in the Office of Public and Media Communications to find out what is coming up and how we can help public affairs specialists tell stories on social media.</p>